 This section is designed to provide a brief overview of how care and support for older people can be accessed and funded.
 For a more in-depth guide on how to arrange the support of a care provider or access the funding you may be entitled to, we recommend that you visit the following advice websites:

 Finding Older People's Care

 If you feel that you need some extra support or that you may need to move on to a care home, you should contact your local social services department.
 They will be able to advise you on the support you might be able to receive to assist with your own personal situation.

 Accessing a Care Home

-For most people, the first step towards accessing a Senior Care home will begin with an assessment of their needs by their local Social Services department.
+For most people, the first step towards accessing an Older People's care home will begin with an assessment of their needs by their local Social Services department.
 If the assessment identifies that you require permanent residential or nursing support, your social worker will provide you with a list of local homes that will be able to support your needs.